Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: Introduction

-Taking a broader perspective, I am interested in a postulated deep ontological structure behind four fundamental domains of truth which are science, politics, art and love.
-Of course, we do not need any special doctrine in order to recognize a groundbreaking character of basic examples of event discussed by Badiou --- Mallarme's poetry, relativistic physics, the communist revolution or dodecaphony, as well as some similarities between them --- a break involved in their occurrence, a resulting new paradigm, a peculiar indeterminateness of their status.
+Taking a broader perspective, I am interested in the postulated deep ontological structure behind four fundamental domains of truth, which are science, politics, art and love.
+Of course, we do not need any special doctrine in order to recognize the groundbreaking character of basic examples of event discussed by Badiou --- Mallarme’s poetry, relativistic physics, the communist revolution or dodecaphony, as well as some similarities between them --- a break involved in their occurrence, the resulting new paradigm, a peculiar indeterminateness of their status.
 On the other hand, some of these examples do not seem to have that much in common with others, at least on the surface of things.
-In order to acknowledge the relevance of Badiou's position, more is needed than a simple rephrasing of well known ideas in a new language: what is required is a convincing argument showing that the ontological theory of event is an autonomous interpretative tool, independent of specific subject matters.
-Moreover, it is rather hard to imagine an argument of this kind that would not contain a proof that the mathematical part of Badiou's thought is consistent, and it agrees with his fundamental philosophical aims.
-A formalized doctrine presented by Badiou not only allows for a realization of this postulate but it explicitly requires it.
+In order to acknowledge the relevance of Badiou’s position, more is needed than a simple rephrasing of well known ideas in a new language: what is required is a convincing argument showing that the ontological theory of event is an autonomous interpretative tool, independent of specific subject matters.
+Moreover, it is rather hard to imagine an argument of this kind that would not contain a proof that the mathematical part of Badiou’s thought is consistent and agrees with his fundamental philosophical aims.
+The formalized doctrine presented by Badiou not only allows for a realization of this postulate but it explicitly requires it.

 Finally, one could describe this article as a contribution to the reflection on the concept of matheme.
-In ``Being and Event'', the matheme is understood as a philosophical idea subjected to rigors of deduction, and opposed to the pre-platonic poem.
+In ``Being and Event'', a matheme is understood as a philosophical idea subjected to rigors of deduction, and opposed to the pre-platonic poem.
 However, the very term `matheme' comes from late writings of Lacan, which are an important reference point for Badiou.
-There it denotes mathematical objects --- such as the Boromean knot or the Klein bottle --- allowing to grasp the structure of the order of the real which extends beyond the reach of language.
-Under such understanding, a matheme would be a place in philosophy, where mathematics attains an autonomous status, completing philosophical discourse and generating statements that are binding for it.
+There it denotes mathematical objects — such as the Boromean knot or the Klein bottle --- allowing to grasp the order of the real extending beyond the reach of language.
+According to this understanding, a matheme would be a place in philosophy, where mathematics attains an autonomous status, completing philosophical discourse, and generating statements that are binding for it.